- Created on the 22 March, 2017.

 For many decades and only until recently, mice have been used extensively in the production of monoclonal antibodies (MAbs).
 One main problem this can create is that patients often reacted to the mouse antibodies as if they were a foreign substance and this results in the creating a new set of antibodies directed against the mouse antibodies.
 This process is often more commonly known as the “HAMA response”, this essentially refers to the development of human anti-mouse antibodies (HAMA).
 There are many examples where HAMA can even cause a decrease the effectiveness of the treatment or in some cases can create a future reaction.
 Anywhere from one-third to even more than half of patients that receive mouse MAbs tend to develop some form of HAMA response and there are more than 10% of the general population which are estimated to carry some form of antibody to animal-derived antigens.

-The minimum detection sensitivity level human anti-mouse antibody (HAMA) using this human HAMA ELISA kit was 3.0 ng/ml.
-The dynamic assay range for this kit is 3.0 – 400.0 ng/ml.
+The minimum detection sensitivity level human anti-mouse antibody (HAMA) using current human HAMA ELISA kit was 3.0 ng/ml.
+The dynamic range for this ELISA assay is 3.0 – 400.0 ng/ml.

 - Value of HAMA–determination in clinical practice–an overview.
 Anticancer Res.
 (1997) 17 (4B): 3055-8.
 Review.
 Hasholzner U., et al.